 1. Introduction

-Global economy has developed remarkably by globalization.
-However, the development of global economy also meets a big crossroads recently.
-One is that influence of economic growth to other country becomes easy to undergo by globalization.
-Regarding this, if one representative country’s economic growth is high, it will not be a problem.
-However, if its economic growth stops, growth of other country may become decreasing.
-Global economy had also experienced a big crisis in the past, but the crisis still had met with global economy in several crises in after 1990 without its own disappearing.
-For example, 1997 Asian financial crisis, subprime mortgage crisis, Greek bond crisis, and European sovereign debt crisis, and so on.
-A word as “contagion” started to be used from this time.
+The global economy has thrived remarkably because of globalization.
+However, the development of the global economy has recently met a crossroads.
+The holdup is the considerable influence of economic growth from one economy to other countries.
+If one representative country’s economic growth is high, it will not be a problem.
+However, if its economic growth stops, growth of the other countries may start to decrease.
+The global economy has experienced big crises in the past, but all crises after 1990 met the global economy without causing havoc to the global economy.
+For example, the 1997 Asian financial crisis, the subprime mortgage crisis, the Greek bond crisis, and the European sovereign debt crisis, and so on.
+The word “contagion” started to be used to refer to these phenomena around the 1990s.

 Contagion is defined as “the spread of market changes or disturbances from one regional market to others.
-Contagion can refer to the diffusion of either economic booms or economic crises throughout a geographic region (Investopedia, sited on 16th Aug, 2016)”.
-Economic contagion is increasingly seen as economic interdependence deepens.
-In its definition, a positive shock has positive influence and a negative shock has negative influence.
-For instance, monetary crisis of Europe has affected the Asian economy as well as the economy of Europe itself.
-The Chinese economy which has accomplished the most remarkable economic growth in the Asian economy has also declined in growth recently.
-One of the reasons is the influence of a downturn of the economy in Europe.
-By contrast, the downturn of China’s own domestic economy may also be considered.
-However, the downturn of the economy of such a region with economic power may have negative influence on the economy of other countries.
-Nowadays, the United Kingdom decided about the EU leaving in the plebiscite in these days.
-A flounder of Chinese economy is also thought to be severer than an official statistical announcement, and while the world is confused, politician’s introversion-oriented remark is valued by some country.
-This may be a trial to keep being globalized.
-It can be also said that uncertainty to the future global economy is rising by these phenomena.
+Contagion can refer to the diffusion of either economic booms or economic crises throughout a geographic region” (Investopedia, sited on 16th Aug, 2016).
+Economic contagion is increasingly watched as economic interdependence deepens.
+In its definition, a positive shock has a positive influence, and a negative shock has a negative influence.
+For instance, the monetary crisis of Europe affected the Asian economy as well as the economy of Europe itself.
+The Chinese economy, which accomplished the most remarkable economic growth in the Asian region, has also recently waned in rates of growth.
+Interdependence is also one of the reasons of the downturn of the economy in Europe.
+Likewise, the downturn of China’s domestic economy may also be considered.
+Moreover, the downturn of the economy of a region with economic power may have a negative influence on the economy of other countries.
+Lately, the United Kingdom decided to leave the EU in a plebiscite.
+The flounder of the Chinese economy is thought to be more severe than the official statistical publications, and while the world is confused, the politicians’ introverted-oriented remarks are valued by some countries.
+The current state of affairs may be a trial for keeping up globalization.
+It can also be said, that the global economy’s uncertainty of the future is rising by these phenomena.

 Obviously, it may not become a contagion.
-Even if it has a negative shock, it will be a case where it is not affected.
+Even if a country suffers a negative shock, others may not be affected.
 Such situations are known as a decoupling.
-This study quantitatively investigates how many influences the economic shock of a certain country should the different country and mentions about the possibility of whether a contagion or a decoupling.
-As about methodology, this study adopts multi-country computable general equilibrium (CGE) model instead of using an econometric model here.
+This study quantitatively investigates to what magnitude the economic shock of a certain country should affect a different country, and mentions the possibility of whether it will be a contagion or a decoupling.
+Concerning the methodology, this study adopts a multi-country computable general equilibrium (CGE) model instead of using an econometric model.
 The empirical literature on testing for contagion (especially financial contagion) has focused on increases in the correlation of returns between markets during periods of crisis.
-In this case, VAR (vector autoregression) model is broadly used.
-However, to estimate a VAR model, sufficient time series sample is required.
-Moreover, the estimated result cannot necessarily judge whether it is a contagion.
+In this case, the vector autoregression (VAR) model is predominantly used to measure contagion.
+However, to estimate a VAR model, a sufficient time series sample is required.
+Moreover, the estimated result cannot necessarily judge whether it is a contagion or not.
 Then, it is the purpose of this research to propose another method.